tzebrowski/ObdMetrics/README.md

 The framework is able to calculate PID's value from the RAW data using dynamic formulas written in JavaScipt.
 The formula can include additional JavaScript functions like *Math.floor* .
+This makes, that there is no need to add an additional java class to support the new PID, it is just enough to update the JSON PID file with a new formula.

 ```
 Math.floor(((A*256)+B)/32768((C*256)+D)/8192)